kvbc/rylang/README.md

 For ease of reading the Markdown files, I recommend opening them up in VSCode

+# TODO

-TODO: Link to external Markdown reader, for example: https://dillinger.io/ (this one is broken with custom heading ids)
+-   Link to external Markdown reader, for example: https://dillinger.io/ (this one is broken with custom heading ids)

-TODO: clean up `lexer.c`, `lexer.h` and `ry.c` \
+-   clean up `lexer.c`, `lexer.h` and `ry.c`
-TODO: finish the lexer - match with the spec
+-   finish the lexer - match with the spec
+-   fix memory leaks (later)

 # Compiler